-EquidDoc Veterinary Services is the premiere ambulatory veterinary practice treating horses, goats, alpacas, sheep and llamas throughout Worcester county, central Massachusetts and beyond.
-We provide you and your athlete or companion with comprehensive on-the-farm care for peak health and performance.
-Our Veterinarians in Worcester, MA provides that care in a collaborative setting, providing you with options from which you select what best meets your animal’s unique needs.
+Vets in Worcester, MAprovides that care in a collaborative setting, providing you with options from which you select what best meets your animal’s unique needs.
 We are enthusiastic about education and make each visit informative so you fully understand your animal’s condition.

 Dr. Caitlin Eaton – Owner

-Dr. Caitlin Eaton earned her B.S. in Biochemistry from Bates College and her DVM from Cummings School of Veterinary Medicine at Tufts.
-She completed her internship and advanced training at Tufts and Mass Equine Clinic specializing in large animal internal medicine and emergency care, and sports medicine respectively.
+Dr. Caitlin Eaton founded EquidDoc Veterinary Services in 2017 with the goal of providing innovative, professional and compassionate care to horses and small ruminants and their owners throughout central Massachusetts, metro-west and beyond.
+Dr. Caitlin earned her B.S. in Biochemistry from Bates College and her DVM from Cummings School of Veterinary Medicine at Tufts.
+She completed advanced training in large animal internal medicine and emergency care, and equine sports medicine.

-When not working, Dr. Caitlin enjoys cycling and hiking with her husband and business partner, Sam, and their dog Lilly.
+When not working, Dr. Caitlin enjoys hiking with her husband and business partner, and their dogs Lilly and Lincoln.

 Renee Gregoire, CVT – Office Manager